 If you have been outside the United States for more than a year and do not have a re-entry permit, you will require a new immigrant visa to enter the United States and resume permanent residence.
 Applicants for SB-1 visas must prove to the consular officer that extenuating circumstances existed that prevented return to the United States through no fault of the applicant.
 You can learn more about Returning Resident Visas on usvisas.state.gov.

 Please email email@example.com Subject: Requesting SB-1 Appointment to request an appointment at the U.S. Consulate General in Mumbai.
 An appointment is required, and walk-ins will not be seen.
 You must bring the following documents to the interview:

 - Two identical 2 x 2 inches photographs;

-- The U.S. Embassy, New Delhi accepts ONLY cash payment (US dollar or Indian Rupee) for SB1 applications.
-If visiting the U.S. Consulate General in Mumbai, a credit card or bank draft can also be used.
+- The U.S. Consulate General in Mumbai, accepts cash payment (US dollar or Indian Rupee), a credit card or bank draft can also be used.
 The bank draft must be issued in the name of “U.S. Consulate General, Mumbai”, and should be payable in Mumbai.
 Current fees for submitting an application for determining Returning Resident status can be found here.
 As the consulate rate of exchange can change, check the current consular rate of exchange here the day prior to your interview.
 Please note that visa fees are not refundable;

 - LPR card;